-For faculty members who are recent graduates of an ACGME-accredited adolescent medicine program, the Review Committee expects that individual to take and pass the next eligible ABP, ABFM, or ABIM adolescent medicine certifying examination.
+For faculty members who are recent graduates of an ACGME-accredited pediatric cardiology program, the Review Committee expects that individual to take and pass the next available ABP pediatric cardiology certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.

-Years of practice are not an equivalent to specialty board certification, and the Review Committee does not accept the phrase "board eligible."
+Years of practice are not an equivalent to specialty board certification, and, the Review Committee does not accept the phrase "board eligible."